 “The second quarter will be much weaker than predicted because of the devastating Alberta wildfires.
 The bank’s preliminary assessment is that fire-related destruction and the associated halt to oil production will cut about 1 1/4 percentage points off real GDP growth in the second quarter,” the central bank says.
 “The economy is expected to rebound in the third quarter, as oil production resumes and reconstruction begins.
 While the Canadian dollar has been fluctuating in response to shifting expectations of U.S. monetary policy and higher oil prices, it is now close to the level assumed in April.”

 Although it’s natural to think that Canadian policies will follow those of our largest trading partner, the U.S., there are a few reasons that back up the Bank of Canada’s verdict.
 First, Canada’s inflation rates sit at 1.4%, which is below the BoC’s target of 2% and well within the target band of 1% to 3%.
-Therefore, there’s no reason for the bank to take further action.
+Therefore, there’s no reason for a Bank of Canada interest rate hike.

 Essentially, an unchanged key rate also reflects expectations for economic growth in Canada.
 Despite a severe two-year drop in oil prices that lasted until the early part of 2016, Canada’s economy has shown decent levels of recovery.
 With positive prospects for stabilizing oil prices and growth for the U.S. economy, the BoC predicts that our economy can rebound again in the near future.
 Moreover, the 2016 federal budget shows the government intends to stimulate the economy by increasing infrastructure spending.